 When the temperature drops, as it often does in the fall, nature will start to find its way inside.
 That’s when it’s time for a little property maintenance.

 A professional will know where to spray for insects, which substances to use and how to protect themselves and others from potentially toxic materials.
 It might be best to let the pros handle this one.
 However, if you’re mostly getting service requests for rodents, you may simply need to patch some holes.

 Without seeing the culprit, it can be hard to tell what kind of infestation you’re dealing with.
 If there are any “leave-behinds,” ask tenants to snap a picture.
 They can send it via their tenant portal, and you can give it to a professional.

 5. Inspect HVAC systems before it gets cold

 HVAC systems tend to be used frequently in cold weather.
-That makes this is the perfect time of year to do some routine maintenance.
+That makes this the perfect time of year to do some routine maintenance.

 - Replace or clean any dirty filters

 - Repair or replace parts that are showing signs of wear